erictnilsson/GraphMed_Beta/README.md

  ```
  -Login MyUser-MyPassword-http://localhost:7474/db/data
  ```
- * You have now initialized a connection to the neo4j database.
  #### Step 3
  * Locate your paths to the Snomed CT folder and your Neo4j database folder.
  * Identify what version your want to import, e.g. "20170731".